jayanshb/CatsVsDogs/README.md

 # CatsVsDogs image binary classification
-Using Python, I have trained a Convolutional Neural Netowrk on a set of training data.
+Using Python, I have trained a Convolutional Neural Network on a set of training data.

 # Key Features of the Convolutional Neural Network
 1. Multiple layers of max-pooling, convolution